-The most popular Northern Irish name for boys in 2015 was James.
-It had been in the Top Five names for new-born boys for 18 years at least (annual official records began in 1997) but this was the first time it had jumped into the number one slot, knocking Jack off the perch he'd held for twelve years.
+The most popular Northern Irish name for boys in 2018 was James.
+It has been in the Top Five names for new-born boys for more than 20 years at least (annual official records began in 1997).

-Northern Irish names for girls have seen rather more variation since 1997, with Chloe, Emma, Katie, Sophie and Emily having held the crown at various times in the last 21 years.
+Northern Irish names for girls have seen just a little more variation since 1997, with Chloe, Emma, Katie, Sophie and Emily having held the crown at various times in the last 21 years.
 But 2018 brought Grace out on top after 12 years in the bronze or silver positions.

-In choosing baby girl and baby boy names, parents in Northern Ireland seem to make their selection from a very similar pot of options as parents in the Republic.
+It's noticeable that in choosing names for their children, parents in Northern Ireland seem to make their selection from a very similar pot of options as parents in the Republic.

 When compared with Irish first names in 1864, modern children's names have shifted quite considerably over 160 years.
-For the boys, only five of the old names have survived to the 2015 top twenty: James, Thomas, Michael, Daniel and Mathew.
+For the boys, only five of the old names have survived to the 2018's Top 20 twenty: James, Thomas, Daniel and Matthew.

-For girls, there are no exact matches, although Anna and Katie are obviously only slight variations of two of the 1864 top twenty.
+For girls, there are no exact matches, although Anna is obviously only a slight variation of one of the 1864 Top 20.

 But as the two tables below show, Irish name fashions change frequently.
-In just 22 years, only three of the most popular 10 boys names - David, Michael and James - remained in the top spots and none of the girls names held their ground.
+In just 22 years, only three of the most popular 10 boys names - James, Jack and Matthew - remained in the top spots and none of the girls names held their ground.